omar-ijaz/HTML-CSS-Project/README.md

 # HTML-CSS-Project
-A project using HTML and CSS to make a website landing page
+A project using HTML and CSS to make a website landing page.